Srossmanreich/actvrcrd.ly/README.md

 	* Better CSS?
 	* Improve RESTfulness of routes
 	* Add if xhr / ajax check in routes
-	* Remove Current Table when all the tables are deleted

 Want to contribute?
 Feel free to contact me via GitHub or by email: Srossmanreich@gmail.com